EngJurado/EngJurado/README.md

 I'm a Bioengineer with a strong focus on neuromodulation and medical devices.
 Currently, I'm a Clinical Specialist at Medtronic and a master’s student in Artificial Intelligence at Universidad Internacional de La Rioja (UNIR).

 ## 🧠 Skills
-- Proficient in Python, C++, and MATLAB
+- Proficient in Python, R, and MATLAB
 - Strong foundation in Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing (NLP)
 - Skilled in Biomechanics, Biomaterials, and Medical Device Regulation (MDR)
 - Known for my attention to detail, teamwork, and excellent communication skills